 This is crucial.
 If you take Plan B, you won't be ending a pregnancy.
 "Plan B is not the same as an abortion," Sonia Patel, Pharm.D., Chief Pharmacist at Capsule tells Bustle.
 "An abortion, whether through medicine or a procedure, refers to terminating a pregnancy by detaching a fertilized egg from your uterine lining.
 Plan B’s main aim is to prevent that fertilization from happening in the first place.
 To reiterate, Plan B won't work if you're already pregnant."
 This means that if you happen to have already gotten pregnant, you'll need to see a doctor and explore other options.
 And if you're not, you'll likely stay that way.

 7. You Won't Harm Your Baby If You're Breastfeeding

 If you're already a parent, you can still take Plan B. Emergency contraception will not hurt your baby.
 "Even [people] who are breastfeeding can take levonorgestrel emergency contraception," Dr. Bolt says.
 "It may cause a brief decrease in milk production, but it does not harm the breastfeeding baby."
 This is really important to know, since you definitely don't need more on your plate.
 You're already caring for a new human life right now.

-Plan B is available over the counter, but that doesn't mean it's always a good idea to take it without consulting a medical professional first. "[Plan B might not be as effective] if you’ve taken certain drugs (including barbiturates, St John's wort, and certain HIV/AIDS medications), so check with your pharmacists about medication interactions," Dr. Patel says.
+Plan B is available over the counter, but that doesn't mean it's always a good idea to take it without consulting a medical professional first.
+In fact, it might not be as effect if you've taken certain medications, including barbiturates, St John's wort, and certain HIV/AIDS medications, Dr. Patel says, "so check with your pharmacists about medication interactions."
 Even if you don't think your prescriptions or supplements are on this list, check anyway.
 It's always better to be safe than sorry.